kyshott/EAI-Final-Project/README.md

 <br>

-This project utilizes an autoencoder model trained on the [DCASE "Unsupervised Anomalous Sound Detection for Machine Condition Monitoring under Domain Shifted Conditions"](https://www.kaggle.com/datasets/pythonafroz/electrical-motor-anomaly-detection-from-sound-data) data set.
+This project utilizes an unsupervised autoencoder model trained on the [DCASE "Unsupervised Anomalous Sound Detection for Machine Condition Monitoring under Domain Shifted Conditions"](https://www.kaggle.com/datasets/pythonafroz/electrical-motor-anomaly-detection-from-sound-data) development data set.

 For testing purposes, only the *fan* data was used instead of the gearbox, valve or pump data.
 This was to decrease overall model size and make it easier to create an autoencoder, as this project is a proof of concept for running neural networks on edge devices.